alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 university!
 How awesome is that opportunity?

-When I do research for longer, I realize how much of a novice I am and how ridiculous it is to believe I can personally make a key contribution to the field.
-So many subfields, so many subsubfields, papers and papers and papers and which ones are even worth reading?
+When I do research for longer, I realize how much of a novice I am and how unlikely it is any of my contributions will be important.
+There are so many subfields, so many subsubfields, papers and papers and papers and how is one more paper supposed to stand out from the rest?

 One time, [Andrew Ng](http://www.andrewng.org/), one of the biggest names in machine learning, came to give a talk on the deep learning work he did at